- Our Services

 - Client Login

 Benjamin Franklin famously wrote, “In this world nothing can be certain, except death and taxes.”
 What can be uncertain is who financially benefits from your passing.
-The start of the new year is a good time to do some account housekeeping and ensure that you have designated beneficiaries for your various accounts (including Individual, Joint Tenant, IRAs, and 401Ks) especially if you have had any major life changes in 2016 such as marriage, divorce, or birth of a child.
+The start of the new year is a good time to do some account housekeeping and ensure that you have designated beneficiaries for your various accounts (including Individual, Joint Tenant, IRAs, and 401Ks) especially if you have had any major life changes such as marriage, divorce, or birth of a child.

 When beneficiaries are noted on your account, the recipients receive the funds prior to the distribution of any assets named in your will which streamlines the process.
 In other words, the beneficiary designations on your account override your will, so keep that in mind as you plan your overall estate.

 Let’s go over some common terms that you will encounter when determining your beneficiaries.

 Primary beneficiary - The person (or persons) who will be the first in line to inherit the funds in your account.
 You can have as many beneficiaries as you wish, provided the total is 100%.